How to Crochet a Non-Stretchy Crochet Strap

 Test 2 – Crochet Strap Worked Row by Row – How Non-Stretchy is the Strap?

 For the second test, I worked two swatches of 5 stitches wide by 9 rows tall to mimic a strap in which you would work rows and rows and rows of a small amount of stitches to achieve your strap length.
-For the swatch with reinforcement, I started with a row of foundation single crochet and then crocheted over the same fishing line for 8 additional rows.
-The swatches both ended up being approximately 2 inches long.

 Using the same method as before, I hung the straps on the wall and checked back after twenty minutes.
 The strap that used the fishing line became about a quarter of an inch longer, so it ended up 2.25 inches.
 The strap that didn’t use the fishing line became an inch longer, so it stretched to 3 inches!